piepworks/piepworks/src/pages/fly-with-django.md

 What makes this setup so hot?

+- Django
+  - Obviously.
+  - [benefits]
+- Fly
+  - Ok these first two are gimmies
+  - [benefits]
 - SQLite
-- uv
+  - Quite overlooked by most folks.
-- ruff
+  - [lots of benefits]
+- The fliest new stuff that makes writing code (especially Django) a joy
   - pre-commit
+  - uv & ruff
+    - Replacing
+      - Pip
+      - Black
+      - Flake8
+  - Biome
+    - Replacing
+      - ESLint
+      - Stylelint
+      - Prettier
   - Djade

 ---